Yandex Cloud

 For more information about creating a trigger for Cloud Logging, see Creating a trigger for Cloud Logging that invokes a Cloud Functions function.

-Batching settings allow you to send multiple messages to a function at the same time.
-They set a top limit on the size of a message group and its accumulation time.
-For example, if the size of a message group is 3, the function can receive groups that contain from 1 to 3 messages.
+The grouping settings allow sending several messages to the function in one go.
+They set a top limit on a message batch size and its accumulation time.
+For example, if the message batch size is 3, the function can receive batches containing from 1 to 3 messages.

 Roles required for the proper operation of a trigger for Cloud LoggingRoles required for the proper operation of a trigger for Cloud Logging